An Optimal Decentralized Multi-access Coded Caching System: Intoduction

-{T}oday's internet and wireless networks are faced with the challenge of handling exponentially increasing data traffic due to the increasing use of video streaming and multimedia sharing platforms.
+{I}n this era of new-generation networks, internet and wireless networks are faced with the challenge of handling exponentially increasing data traffic due to the increasing use of multimedia sharing platforms.
 The nature of the distribution of such traffic shows strong temporal variability.
-During peak traffic, the network performance suffers while the network remains relatively under-utilized during off-peak hours.
-A standard approach to leverage the network resources to alleviate network congestion while meeting the demands of all the users is coded caching \cite{MaN1}.
-A typical caching problem is defined by its two phases: the prefetching phase and the delivery phase.
+As a result, the network encounters congestion during peak traffic hours while remains relatively under-utilized during off-peak hours.
+Coded caching is an effective strategy for mitigating network congestion, especially during peak hours by storing portions of data in the cache memories during off-peak hours \cite{MaN1}.

-During the prefetching phase, each cache stores a part of the content.
-Following the prefetching phase is the delivery phase.
-Here the users reveal their demands to the server and then server devises intelligent transmissions so that each user can decode its demand from these transmissions using its cached contents.
-The prefetching can be done in many ways.
-If portions of files are stored without coding, then the prefetching is referred to as uncoded prefetching \cite{MaN1, YMA, NET_3}.
-In case coding is performed during prefetching phase, it is referred to as coded prefetching \cite{CFL}.
-Coded prefetching is used in \cite{CFL} to reduce transmission rate for small cache sizes.
-Further works in coded prefetching are considered in \cite{JV, AmGun, CTian, BKRai} to reduce the transmission rate.
-The prefetching phase could either be centralized wherein the central server supervises the prefetching process \cite{MaN1}, or decentralized wherein the files are randomly cached by the users without the involvement of the central server \cite{maddah2014decentralized}.
+There are two phases in a caching problem: the prefetching phase and the delivery phase.
+The prefetching phase could either be centralized wherein a central server supervises the prefetching process \cite{MaN1}, or decentralized where the files are randomly cached by the users without the involvement of the central server \cite{maddah2014decentralized}.
+During the delivery phase, the demands of the users are revealed following which, the server devises transmissions such that the users are able to decode their demanded files from these transmissions and the cached contents.